zephkelly/galactic-asteroid-miner/README.md

 <br>

-I've been tinkering inside the unity engine for 6+ years, and to show that I am capable of taking a concept from idea to a finished product, I stuck to one idea and published it.
+I've been tinkering inside the unity engine for 6+ years and wanted to show that I am capable of taking a concept from idea to a finished product.

 <br>